 Deferred Bonus Share Awards involve the deferral of bonuses into awards over shares in the Company.
 They are structured as nil-cost options and may be exercised up until the fifth anniversary of the date of grant.
 Vesting of the Deferred Bonus Share Awards was the later of the date of completion of the BKR Acquisition and 31 January 2019.
 They are not subject to performance conditions; however, they were conditional on completion of the BKR Acquisition, subject to the Board determining otherwise.

-Director/Employees Total number of shares granted subject to Performance Share Awards Antony Craven Walker Mitch Flegg Employees below Board level (in aggregate) 1,500,000 1,500,000 2,250,000 5,250,000
+Director/Employees shares granted subject to Performance Share Awards

+Antony Craven Walker 1,500,000

+Mitch Flegg 1,500,000

+Employees below Board level (in aggregate) 2,250,000

+5,250,000